bnomei/kirby3-security-headers/readme.md

 ### Header

-The following headers will be applied by default.
+The following headers will be applied by default, you do not need to set them explicitly.
 You can override them in the config file.

 **/site/config/config.php**
 ```php